 Extension of the survival time of HIV in fluid outside of the body can occur when a small amount is left in a syringe used to inject drugs.
 After an injection in someone with high levels of HIV, enough blood stays in the syringe to transmit the virus.
 Since it’s inside a syringe, the blood isn’t as exposed to air as it is on other surfaces.

-According to the Centers for Disease Control and Prevention (CDC), when the temperature and other conditions are just right, HIV can live as long as 42 days in a syringe, though this typically involves refrigeration.
-HIV lives the longest in a syringe at room temperature, but can still live up to seven days at higher temperatures.
+, when the temperature and other conditions are just right, HIV can live as long as 42 days in a syringe, though this typically involves refrigeration.
+HIV lives the longest in a syringe at room temperature, but can still live up to at higher temperatures.

 One study showed that after 1 to 2 hours in tap water, only 10 percent of the HIV virus was still active.
 After 8 hours, only 0.1 percent was active.
 This shows that HIV doesn’t survive long when exposed to water.